ecmwf/polytope/docs/Service/Design_doc.md

 "range" : [0,1,4,7,10]
 ```

-This will only return the asked steps similar to in a mars request where a user asks for the following:
+This will only return the asked steps similar to in a MARS request where a user asks for the following:

 ```python
 "step" : "0/1/4/7/10"
 ```

-Again either a `range` within the feature or an explicit `step` within the main body of the request can be used but not both or neither as there is no suitable default value unlike mars.
+Again either a `range` within the feature or an explicit `step` within the main body of the request can be used but not both or neither as there is no suitable default value unlike MARS.

 ### MARS Fields

-The non `feature` elements of the polytope-mars request act similar to the way one would expect when creating a mars request with a few differences.
+The non `feature` elements of the polytope-mars request act similar to the way one would expect when creating a MARS request with a few differences.

 * Most fields do not have a default value that will be tried if the field is not in the request.
 * If a user makes a request and data is only available for some of the fields requested an error will be returned.
 Users will either receive all the data they requested or none.